ERnsTL/flowd/README.md

 > This is pre-alpha software.
 Far from all features currently present.

-Wire up components (programs) written in different programming languages, using the best features and libraries of each.
+Wire up components (programs) written in different programming languages, using the best features and available libraries of each.

 Make them communicate in a network of components.